 Open houses and licensee open houses are not appropriate for all properties.
 In the age of instantaneous information, most prospective buyers find information about a property online or consult with a licensee to schedule showings.
 This process makes open houses more obsolete each year.

 If an open house has been deemed appropriate, the licensee will set a time or times to open your property to the public.
 Before the open house, you can expect our licensees to advertise in the MLS, social media platforms, and other appropriate places to get the word out about your property.
 During the open house, the licensee will be present to answer any questions that an attendee may have about your property.
 After the open house, the licensee will share any feedback with you.

 Using targeted paid and unpaid ads, we spread the word to those most interested in purchasing your property.
 As a business, RE/MAX of Kodiak and all our agents have full access to the Alaska Multiple Listing Service (MLS), one of the most reliable services used to spread the word about your property.
 You can also expect your property to be available throughout the world on RE/MAX websites.
-Additionally, we have syndication with both Zillow and Trulia, expanding your properties reach even further!
+Additionally, we have syndication with both Zillow and Trulia, as well as other sites, expanding your properties reach even further!

 In this day in time, social media is too powerful to ignore, therefore we embrace it!
 Throughout the home selling process, your home is likely to be featured on Facebook, Instagram, Twitter, Pinterest, and additional appropriate platforms.
 Our in-house marketing specialist, is an expert at creating original content, developing engaging dialog surrounding your property, and analyzing and interpreting digital metrics for an extensive overall marketing impact.